Honest (HNST) versus The Competition Head-To-Head Comparison

-Honest (NASDAQ:HNST – Get Rating) is one of 49 public companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its peers?
-We will compare Honest to related businesses based on the strength of its valuation, risk, analyst recommendations, dividends, institutional ownership, profitability and earnings.
+Honest (NASDAQ:HNST – Get Rating) is one of 49 public companies in the “Catalog & mail-order houses” industry, but how does it contrast to its competitors?
+We will compare Honest to related businesses based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.

-This is a summary of current ratings and recommmendations for Honest and its peers, as provided by MarketBeat.
+This is a summary of current ratings and price targets for Honest and its competitors, as reported by MarketBeat.com.

 |Sell Ratings